utensil/blog/content/posts/transformer/index.md

 (TODO: explain commonly used tokenizers in popular models, particularly the treatment for non-English languages, but better as an appendix)

 (TODO: expand on the tokenization process for images such as in ViT, and for other modalities, better as an appendix or a separate post)

+(TODO: latest research suggests that tokenization is not necessary for transformers, this is called "end-to-end" training.)

 # The transformer layer